Quick Start Guides

 16. Adjust Transmit Power to the lowest level that provides full coverage of the intended area when the space is fully occupied.

-When first opening the application it will present a Devices list screen, with Devices and Version tabs to the left.
-Once logged in an additional Account tab will be shown.
+When first opening the application it will present a Devices list screen, with Devices and System tabs to the left.
+Once logged in an additional Credentials tab will be shown.

-On the Devices page each online device name is a clickable link, when clicking a device link for the first time you will be presented with a login dialog.
-If the device has already been configured it will prompt for the existing admin credentials.
-If the device is in factory defaults you will first be asked to provide the username and password you would like to use to manage your devices, then the default credentials which are printed on a label on the rear of the device.
+On the Devices page each online device name is a clickable link, when clicking a device link for the first time you will be presented with a Manage Device Credentials.
+If the device has already been configured with current user credentials, it will automatically bring up the Input Page for that device.
+If the device is in factory defaults you will first be asked to provide the default credentials which are printed on a label on the rear of the device.

 When logging in a Remember Me checkbox is enabled by default.
 When ticked this securely stores the username and password used to authenticate with the devices.
-Next time the application is opened you will be immediately prompted for the password.
-Entering the correct password will allow the software to authenticate with all online devices.
+Next time the application is opened, the username and password shall be entered for the user and they can sign in.

 Application State |